LMH Health Implementing Precautions for Influenza-Like Illnesses | Learn More

-Home > Wellness Resources > Health Library > Dengue Fever
+Home > Be Healthy > Health Library > Dengue Fever

 Dengue fever is spread through the bite of mosquitoes that carry the virus.
 The virus cannot spread from person to person through casual contact.
 People who have dengue fever should be protected from mosquito bites.
 If a mosquito bites an infected person, the mosquito becomes infected with the virus and can pass it to other people.